The Townships of Schreiber and Terrace Bay have a wide selection of outdoor activities for a variety of seasons.

 The Terrace Bay and Schreiber area is well suited for camping due to its vast wilderness and rugged natural beauty.
 Whether you are tenting or staying in an RV, there is something for everyone.
 Campers can enjoy the splendor of the forest and maintain close proximity to local services and amenities.
 In addition, there is a myriad of activities for visitors to enjoy, from boating and canoeing to hiking and fishing.
-Interested persons can check out five excellent locations for camping: Aguasabon Falls Campground, Travel Rest Trailer Park, Rainbow Falls Provincial Park, Neys Provincial Park and Slate Islands Provincial Park.
+Interested persons can check out three excellent locations for camping: Rainbow Falls Provincial Park, Neys Provincial Park and Slate Islands Provincial Park.
 Come out and see what makes North Shore camping “Superior.”

 Camping in the Local Parks and Fishing on Lake Superior

 Fishing is a popular sport around Terrace Bay and Schreiber.
 The warm water lakes contain pickerel, northern pike, whitefish, perch and suckers.
 The cold water lakes have lake trout, speckled trout, whitefish, ling and suckers.
 Rainbow trout spawn in virtually all the streams flowing into Lake Superior, as do many of the salmon species.

 Animals found in this area include moose, deer, timber wolves, fox, lynx, black bear, mink, marten, muskrat, beaver, snowshoe hare, and red squirrels.Various species of inland game birds are found in moderate numbers as well as small mammals such as shrews, mice and moles.